b1g-b33f/Web-app/Beginner Resources.md

 ### Web app pentesting free courses
 - [PortSwigger Web Security Academy](https://portswigger.net/web-security)
-	- I recommend the bug bounty hunter path for beginners for the structure.
+	- I recommend the bug bounty hunter path for beginners for the structure and foundational concepts.
 PortSwigger is just as good and in some ways better.
 The BSCP certification may also be the best bang for your buck as a web app resume cert.

 ### Free API training
 - [Postman Academy](https://academy.postman.com/)